wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-2.0.md

 PowerAuth Mobile SDK in version `2.0.0` provides the following improvements:

 - PowerAuth protocol version 4.0 introduces major cryptographic upgrades to strengthen long-term security and add post-quantum protection.
 Signature and key agreement mechanisms now use larger elliptic curves (P-384) and optionally operate in hybrid mode with quantum-resistant ML-DSA and ML-KEM algorithms.
 The end-to-end encryption scheme transitions from ECIES with AES-128/CBC and HMAC-SHA-256 to an AEAD design using AES-256/CTR with KMAC-256, providing stronger integrity and confidentiality guarantees.
 Overall, version 4.0 modernizes the protocol to align with emerging cryptographic standards and resist future quantum attacks.
+- Existing activations can be upgraded to the new PowerAuth protocol version 4.0 using the authenticated protocol upgrade procedure.
 - You can select a level of security that suits your business needs.
 See the `PowerAuthConfiguration` documentation for more details.
 - PowerAuth Mobile SDK can optionally operate in a mode fully compatible with legacy PowerAuth protocol version 3.3.
 - A new `PowerAuthBiometricConfiguration` class simplifies biometric configuration of the `PowerAuthSDK` class.